 - The severity of SQL Injection attack is limited by the attacker’s skill and imagination, and to a lesser extent, defense in depth countermeasures, such as low privilege connections to the database server and so on.
 In general, consider SQL Injection a high impact severity.

 There are four different types SQL Injection attack, Classic SQLI, Blind or Inference SQL injection, Database management system-specific SQLI and Compounded SQLI.
-We will explain it in details later.
+We will explain it in detail later.
 And we will also write an article about how to avoid SQL Injection vulnerabilities.